 Using a rag, turn cap to first notch to relieve excess pressure.
 If opened immediately, hot scalding fluid and steam will be blown out under pressure.

-The drain plugs for the cooling system are located on the right-hand side of the engine block and the bottom of the radiator.
+The drain plugs are situated on the right and left side of the engine and on the radiator bottom.